What Is Proctitis?

 What is the ICD-10 code for proctitis?

-K62.3 is the medical code used for proctitis.
+K62.3 is the medical code of proctitis.

 What's the difference: ulcerative proctitis vs ulcerative colitis?